Korzo

-How do psychedelic truffles influence our experience of music?
-Discover it in Sofia’s Trip.
-Relax in a beanbag and, under professional guidance, experience a low dose of legal psychedelic truffles, while the Lonelinoise orchestra takes you on a trance-like live journey.
-Intense and subtle sounds surround you, gently guiding your experience as your sense of time begins to dissolve.
-All of this unfolds as you contribute to a unique scientific study by Leiden University.
+How do psychedelic truffles shape our experience of music?
+You’ll find out in Sophia’s Trip.
+From the comfort of a beanbag, and under professional supervision, you’ll experience a low dose of legal psychedelic truffles while the Lonelinoise orchestra guides you through a trance-like live performance.
+Both intense and softer sounds accompany you, gently steering your experience as your sense of time slowly dissolves.
+All of this while contributing to a unique scientific study by Leiden University.

 Transcendent music from Russia and Iran

-You are immersed in the intense music of composer Sofia Gubaidulina, filled with human suffering somewhere between heaven and earth.
-At the same time, you are carried by the calming, repetitive music of Soheil Shayesteh.
-He improvises live on the kamancheh (spike fiddle), blending Iranian melodies with live electronics.
+Bassoonist and general manager of Lonelinoise, Thomas Dulfer, conceived Sophia’s Trip.
+During this journey, he serves as your musical guide, opening windows into subconscious worlds with his ten-piece ensemble.
+You’ll be enveloped in the intense music of composer Sofia Gubaidulina, full of human suffering somewhere between heaven and earth.
+You’ll also be carried by the calming, repetitive music of Soheil Shayesteh.
+He improvises live on the kamancheh (spiked fiddle) and combines Iranian melodies with live electronics.

-Sofia’s Trip uses a low dose of legal psychedelic truffles in selected performances, offered under the supervision of certified trip guides in collaboration with the PRSM lab at Leiden University.
+Disclaimer : In some performances, Sofia’s Trip uses a low dose of legal psychedelic truffles administered under the supervision of certified trip guides, in collaboration with the PRSM lab at Leiden University.
 Participation is at your own risk.
 Lonelinoise and Korzo are not responsible for individual health effects.
-Not suitable for people with a history of psychotic episodes, for those using certain medication, or during pregnancy.
+Not suitable for people with a history of psychotic episodes, for those using certain medications, or during pregnancy.
 All participants are screened in advance and fully informed.

-Sofia’s Trip is not only an artistic project, but also part of a scientific study in collaboration with the PRSM lab at Leiden University.
-This lab investigates the effects of psychedelics on the experience of music.
-Participants in the Truffle Trip are surveyed before and after the concert in order to gain more insight into the influence of truffles on musical perception.
+Sophia’s Trip is not only an artistic project but also part of a scientific study in collaboration with the PRSM lab at Leiden University.
+The lab investigates the effects of psychedelics on musical experience.
+Participants in the Truffle Trip are surveyed before and after the concert to gain deeper insight into how truffles influence the perception of music.

 Sofia Gubaidulina | Duo Sonata